10 financing options for cosmetic surgery

-Pros: While the interest rates of an unsecured loan from a financial institution run close to those on credit cards (depending on your creditworthiness and ability to qualify, of course), bank loans have fixed interest rates and a fixed amount of time in which to repay.
-Plus, if you've never taken out a personal loan before, it can boost your credit rating (by showing a variety of types of loans you've repaid) -- provided you make the payments on time until the repayment term is complete.
-And, unlike a credit card, you can't add more to the balance and dig yourself deeper in debt.
+Pros: While the interest rates on an unsecured loan from a financial institution run close to or more than those on credit cards (depending on your creditworthiness and ability to qualify, of course), bank loans have fixed interest rates and a fixed amount of time in which to repay.
+Plus, if you've never taken out a personal loan before, it can boost your credit rating by adding to your “credit mix.”
+Of course, you still need to make on-time payments until the repayment term is complete.
+And, unlike a credit card, you won’t be allowed to add more to the balance and dig yourself deeper in debt.

 Cons: Unsecured loan interest rates can add quite a bit to the final cost (in interest charges) of your elective procedure.
 The rates are usually similar to credit card rates, and will vary with the borrower's creditworthiness.